Duterte: 'I had to declare martial law' to fight ISIS in Mindanao

 Casualties

 Three government troops died in the fighting, said Abella, and 12 were injured.
 Martial law was declared about 10 p.m.
-Tuesday night, and reinforcements were expected.
+Tuesday, and reinforcements were expected.

 "Our operation is still ongoing in Marawi City and sporadic fighting is still continuing," a statement from the Armed Forces of the Philippines said.